How can we help you?

 Even though your children will lose their baby teeth, keeping them healthy is crucial because they can impact the permanent teeth.
 Baby teeth act as placeholders to help encourage proper growth of the permanent teeth.

-If your child is due for a dental examination, we welcome your call to Ayar Dental.
+If your child is due for a dental examination, we welcome your contact to Ayar Dental.

 No, it is not.
 There is fluoride added to your drinking water in our local area, and it is actually good for your oral health when used properly.